 Historically, Shinto is closely tied to the Agricultural cycle, e.g. planting and harvests, and so in many ways it is tied to nature’s calendar, that of spring, summer, autumn and winter.
 As such, winter solstice, or the shortest day of the year, or when the days reach a turning point from short to long again, is a key part of nature that Japanese people observe.
 It may not be obvious in the big cities, but in the farms and orchards of the countryside, it takes on an added significance, far beyond agriculture. it is about the cycle of life, of birth and rebirth.

-By partaking in a bath on mid winter or winter solstice, you become one with the people and traditions of Japan for thousands of years, and what better way to do this than to take this ritual or communion together with the young and old of Osaka.
+By partaking in a bath, you become one with the people and traditions of Japan for thousands of years, and what better way to do this than to take this ritual or communion together with the young and old of Osaka.
 Stripped out all pretension and clothes, in the form that you were created, there is only you and the water that cleanses and heals you, and revitalises you for the year ahead.